brillout/wildcard-api/docs/readme.template.md

 Wildcard only supports the Browser - Node.js stack.
 This allows Wildcard to have a simple design (with a mere 1.1K-LOCs) and to be super easy to use.

-Wildcard's simplicity and flexibility excel most for prototypes that quickly evolve.
+Wildcard's simplicity and flexibility excel for prototypes that quickly evolve.

 If you are a full-stack JavaScript developer and your frontend is the only consumer of your backend's API, then Wildcard is, compared to REST/GraphQL, superior in virtually every way.